scaleoutsean/awesome-solidfire/README.md

 Q: Does Element Demo VM work on Virtualbox?

-A: It's not supported, but version 12.3 works on Virtualbox 6.1 (find a demo on YouTube).
+A: It's not supported, but version 12.3 works on Virtualbox 6.1 (find a demo on YouTube) on both Linux and Windows.

 Q: Can Element Demo VM be used to estimate efficiency from compression and deduplication?